jdginn/arpad/cmd/reaperoscgen/design.md

    - For each action:
      - Store all patterns for extensibility.
      - Associate documentation with the action.
+   - If the action has no valid patterns, skip it.

 2. **Group and Filter Patterns for Generation**